openflighthpc/concertim-ansible-playbook/contrib/dev/ansible/README.md

 along with any services they require.

-If you are looking for a production deployment of Concertim, see the [production README](/production/README.md), for details on how to build Concertim as a set of Docker containers.
+If you are looking for a production deployment of Concertim, see the [these instructions](/ansible/README.md), for details on how to build Concertim as a set of Docker containers.

 The instructions here will work for the current `main` branch, your milage may